-Artist’s Statement: As the six core values are perceived to be inseparable in the formation of character.
-I see them to also be inseparable in the rendering of a physical artistic depiction.
-I view them as representative individuals working in harmony to accomplish the mission of perfecting the excellence of character in the A&M Graduate.
+Artist’s Statement: As the six core values are inseparable in the formation of character, they are also inseparable in the rendering of an artistic depiction: representative individuals working in unison to accomplish the mission of perfecting excellence of character in the A&M Graduate.

-At the very top of the arch of perfection is “LEADERSHIP” the Commander of the R.O.T.C., setting the example of leadership by helping his fellow “values” succeed in accomplishing their mission.
+The Arch symbolizes the inner journey to perfection, as well as the outer journey of passages through different levels of experience.
+At the very top of the arch is "LEADERSHIP", the Commander of the Corps, setting the example of leadership by helping up his fellow “values” to accomplish their mission.

-Next comes “INTEGRITY” in a firm forearm grip with Leadership.
-He is dressed in the simple working clothes of an engineer, the “M” in A&M. He wears a compass on his wrist signifying unfailing determination of direction and purpose.
+Next comes "INTEGRITY", in a firm forearm grip with Leadership, dressed in the simple working clothes of an engineer, the "M" in A&M, wearing a compass on his wrist signifying unfailing determination of direction and purpose.

-“LOYALTY” is next and has the symbolic locked elbow grasp to Integrity above.
-He is dressed in the mode of a farmer/rancher, in harmony with the earth as well as with Humanity the “A” in A&M. He is bare-chested to show the muscular strength of his determination and loyalty.
+"LOYALTY" is next, with a locked grasp to Integrity above.
+He is dressed in the mode of a farmer/rancher, in harmony with the earth as well as with Humanity, the “A” in A&M, bare-chested to show the muscular strength of his determination and loyalty.
 Over his shoulder is his bag of “good seeds” to sow in the fertile ground of character.
 His strong grip to the figure below is one that cannot slip or fail.

-Next comes “EXCELLENCE” – “the Great Equalizer”, a female student, now on the scene after so many years of A&M’s being an all-male institution.
-She is in the graduation gown and cap of the aspiring graduate (tassel not yet flipped over to the “graduate” side of her “mortar-board”, as the building of character is a continuing process).
-In her left hand she clutches the Rose (yellow/gold) of Excellence, which will be placed upon the highest level once she has climed to the very top.
+Next comes "EXCELLENCE", “the Great Equalizer.”
+This is a female student, now on the scene after so many years of A&M’s being an all-male institution.
+She is in the gown and cap of the aspiring graduate.
+In her left hand she clutches the yellow/gold Rose of Excellence, and Texas, which will be placed upon the highest level once she has risen to the very top.

-“Excellence” is being supported up the roughest base of the arch by “SELFLESS SERVICE.”
-This is depicted as one of the A&M recipients of the Medal of Honor, extending his hand to help others.
+“Excellence” is being supported up the rough base of the arch by "SELFLESS SERVICE", depicted as one of the A&M recipients of the Congressional Medal of Honor, extending his hand to help others.
 Wearing the USAAF uniform and “crush cap” of a 1943 aviator; around his neck is the Medal of Honor – the symbol of ultimate selfless service.
-He is reaching out, in a challenging invitation, to all who will join in the quest for perfection of character.
+He is reaching out, in a challenging invitation, to all who would join in the quest for perfection of character.